 Students take core courses in Statistics, Computer Science, and Mathematics and then take a comprehensive examination of their course materials.
 In addition to core requirements, students take program electives that provide in-depth focus on topics and areas of application that interest them and are (typically) related to their dissertation research and/or career objectives.
-More specific information about courses are in the Program of Study below.
-To ensure that our Ph.D. students in Analytics and Data Science are exposed to the latest issues, challenges, and research trends of working across a wide variety of data contexts, individuals will be required to engage in applied research through one or more of our research labs housed in the Center for Statistics and Analytical Research (CSAR).
+More specific information about courses is in the Program of Study below.
+To ensure that our Ph.D. students in Data Science and Analytics are exposed to the latest issues, challenges, and research trends of working across a wide variety of data contexts, individuals will be required to engage in applied research through one or more of our research labs housed in the Center for Data Science and Analytics (CDSA).
 These research labs span the continuum of application domains, including health care, banking, retail, government, and consumer finance.
 Students are encouraged (but not required) to integrate their research lab experiences and scholarship into their dissertation research.

-A Ph.D. in Analytics and Data Science will require a formal dissertation process, involving an interdisciplinary committee comprised of faculty from Statistics, Computer Science, and Mathematics, as well as faculty from other disciplines relevant to their research.
+A Ph.D. in Data Science and Analytics will require a formal dissertation process, involving an interdisciplinary committee comprised of faculty from Statistics, Computer Science, and Mathematics, as well as faculty from other disciplines relevant to their research.
 Once students have determined a dissertation topic and have chosen their dissertation committee chair, they may proceed to enroll in their dissertation course credit hours.
 This process may begin after the first year of coursework, with the approval of the student's advisor (see Dissertation Process section below).